Yay-SugaKookies/com150/README.md

         luck: Gives you 5 random numbers.
 The first number is red (because why not?)

         average: Finds the average of two numbers.

+        greater: Compares numbers and then tells you if the numbers are equal/greater to eachother in a message box

+        OddsEvens: Tells you if you passed (greater than oe equal to 80) or failed (less than 80) in a message box

+                The Odds Evens one was orignally supposed to be something else at first, but i was too lazy to change the name